White blank background with no visible objects or figures.

 White circle on black background

-READ MORE: HOW?
+READ MORE: OUR PROJECTS

 • Gunnar Wetterberg